skip to main content

 How should I prepare?

 Tell your doctor about all the medications you take, including herbal supplements.
-List any allergies, especially to local anesthetic, general anesthesia, or contrast materials.
+List any allergies, especially to local anesthetic, general anesthesia or to contrast materials.
 Your doctor may tell you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners before your procedure.

 Tell your doctor about recent illnesses or other medical conditions.

-You will receive specific instructions on how to prepare, including any changes you need to make to your regular medication schedule.
+You will receive specific instructions on how to prepare, including any changes that need to be made to your regular medication schedule.

 What does the equipment look like?